HARIHARAN2522/champ/my-app-docs/docs/features/workflow/gcp.md

+# GCP
 Automate Your Google Cloud Infrastructure with a Guided, Visual Workflow — No CLI, No Terraform Files, No Guesswork

-The **GCP Cloud Workflow** in CloudMaSa walks you through a 5-step process to securely connect, configure, and deploy Google Cloud resources in minutes.
-Whether you're provisioning a Compute Engine VM, launching a GKE cluster, or setting up a full CI/CD pipeline, everything is done through an intuitive UI that generates production-ready Infrastructure-as-Code behind the scenes.
+The **GCP Cloud Workflow** in CloudMaSa walks you through a 5-step process to securely connect, configure and deploy Google Cloud resources in minutes.
+Whether you're provisioning a Compute Engine VM, launching a GKE cluster or setting up a full CI/CD pipeline, everything is done through an intuitive UI that generates production-ready Infrastructure-as-Code behind the scenes.

 All deployments are: